TempeHS/Flask_PWA_API_Extension_Task_Source/docs/README.md

 ### Step 2: Create the Directory Structure

 Students can create files as they are needed.
 This structure defines the correct directory structure for all files.
-As students `touch` each file they should refer to this structure to ensure the file path is correct.
+As students `touch` each file, they should refer to this structure to ensure the file path is correct.

 ```text
 ├── .database